 Seeing how it is not only one or two, but hundreds, or probably thousands of ants that have invaded your space—this is stressful.

-The real question is, how do you kill these ants?
+The real question is, how do you get rid of these ants?

 Ants are one of the most common pests that every household encounters.
 It is impossible to ask for ants to totally disappear, as they exist in our ecosystem whether we like it or not.
 But if we are annoyed and bothered when they move into your house, it’s best to eliminate them to prevent them from further infesting your space.